 For this itinerary, you can easily travel by bus, train, or car.
 It is best to fly to Spain first and use public transport from there.
 We do not recommend traveling by public transport from outside Spain to Spain because of the long travel times.
-From the Netherlands, you have to fly to Bilbao and back from Barcelona.
+You have to fly to Bilbao and back from Barcelona.

 However, the best way to do this itinerary is by car.
 A Northern Spain road trip gives you a different experience because you have more flexibility during your travel.
 This means you are not bound by the timetables of public transport.

 If you travel by car, you can travel from the Netherlands with your car to the first destination San Sebastian or first fly to Bilbao and rent a car there.
-You can fly back via Barcelona and drop the car at here.
+You can fly back via Barcelona and drop the car there.
 You can book a car for rental at Rentalcars.
 We use Rentalcars when we want to travel by car to discover new destinations.
 They’re easy to use and book with.

 Where to stay when traveling through Northern Spain?